Performance Insights concepts - Amazon DocumentDB

 Average active sessions

 Database load (DB load) measures the level of activity in your database.
 The key metric in Performance Insights is DB Load, which is collected every second.
-The unit for the DBLoad metric is the Average Active Sessions (AAS) for a DocumentDB instance.
+The unit for the DBLoad metric is the Average Active Sessions (AAS) for an Amazon DocumentDB instance.

-An active session is a connection that has submitted work to the DocumentDB instance and is waiting for a response.
-For example, if you submit a query to a DocumentDB instance, the database session is active while the instance is processing the query.
+An active session is a connection that has submitted work to the Amazon DocumentDB instance and is waiting for a response.
+For example, if you submit a query to an Amazon DocumentDB instance, the database session is active while the instance is processing the query.

 To obtain the average active sessions, Performance Insights samples the number of sessions concurrently running a query.
 The AAS is the total number of sessions divided by the total number of samples.
 The following table shows five consecutive samples of a running query.